Medial rectus muscle

 The medial rectus muscle is a muscle in the orbit near the eye.
 It is one of the extraocular muscles.
 It originates from the common tendinous ring, and inserts into the anteromedial surface of the eye.
 It is supplied by the inferior division of the oculomotor nerve (III).
 It rotates the eye medially (adduction).

 Structure

 The medial rectus muscle shares an origin with several other extrinsic eye muscles, the common tendinous ring.
 It inserts into the anteromedial surface of the eye.
 This insertion has a width of around 11 mm.
+It is around 5.5 mm from the corneal limbus.

 Nerve supply

 The medial rectus muscle is supplied by the inferior division of the oculomotor nerve (III).
 A branch of it enters the muscle around two fifths along its length.
 It usually divides into 2 smaller branches, occasionally 3.
 These further subdivide, becoming smaller down the length of the muscle until they become imperceptible to standard staining around 17 mm from the insertion of the muscle.